FZambia/go-javascript-template/README.md

 # Go + Javascript bootstrap template.

-An opinionated bootstrap project template to create simple SPA applications with Javascript frontend and Go language backend.
+An opinionated bootstrap project template to create simple SPA client-server applications with Javascript frontend and Go language backend.

-It uses Webpack to create Javascript application bundles and [statik](https://github.com/rakyll/statik) tool to embed resulting application into Go binary.
+It uses Webpack to create Javascript app bundles and [statik](https://github.com/rakyll/statik) tool to embed resulting application into Go binary.
 As result you get ready to deploy single self-contained binary that will work without dependencies everywhere.

 For example deploy to Heroku in one click: